Wissididom/poke-guesser-bot/README.md

 # Usage

-## Installation

-This bot was intented to run in [replit](https://replit.com) so my installation instructions will be about how to fork this and run it yourself.

-INSTRUCTIONS TBA

 ## Commands

 Poke-guesser bot recognizes commands from Admins and Mods (make sure that you add the role first!) which are for moderating the bot.
 It also recognizes regular player commands for playing the game.